 If one walks along Adam Clayton Powell, Jr. Boulevard (aka Seventh Avenue) in Harlem today, they will see, for the first time in over 90 years, a vacant lot on the east side of Continue Reading →

 116th Street runs from Riverside Drive, overlooking the Hudson River, to the East River, through Harlem, New York.
-Become an Harlem World Insider – Sign-Up For Our Newsletter!
+Follow Harlem World Magazine on Youtube and Instagram.

 Harlem is certainly the place to go if you enjoy listening to new music, literature, dance, and art.
-Become an Harlem World Insider – Sign-Up For Our Newsletter!
+Follow Harlem World Magazine on Youtube and Instagram.

 The growth of jazz music was one of the main features of the Harlem Renaissance The Harlem Renaissance was one of the most important revivals of 20th century America.
-Become Continue Reading →
+Follow Continue Reading →